ajwills72/rmip/docs/teacher_notes.md

 - If you're new to OpenSesame, watch the video in this [tutorial](https://osdoc.cogsci.nl/3.2/tutorials/beginner/), and follow along as he does things.
 It should take less than two hours.

+- **Make sure you have read and understood the journal articles on which the topics are based**, before class.

 ### Early-week session: